Save money on your travel insurance, without compromising on cover.

 The riskier the sport, the less likely it is to be included on your policy.
 Check your cover to see what’s included and what activities you can add for an extra fee.

-Shopping around for policies lets you compare features and price.
+Shopping around for policies lets you compare travel insurance features and price.

 You can find cover with the features you need, like cruise or winter sports cover, an excess you’re happy with, and the right cover limits for medical care and your belongings.